darkrenaissance/darkfi/doc/src/arch/dao.md

 * Voting period (currently called duration) should be moved from proposals to DAO params.
+    * upgrayedd: we should just have minimum allowed period in the DAO, but keep this param in the proposal.
 * Window (currently set at 4 hours of blocks) should be customizable.
 We need a terminology for the unit of time.
 Maybe `time_units`.
     * This should be switched from block index to using timestamps.
       See the quoted paragraph in the OpenZeppelin section above for the reasoning.
+    * upgrayedd: stick with block index.
 * Early execution bool flag.
 If true, then passed proposals can be `exec()`uted asap, otherwise the entire voting period must pass.